richardlawson/drupal-docker-compose/README.md

 git clone https://github.com/richardlawson/drupal-docker-compose.git
 ```

-2. An new folder called drupal-docker-compose will be created.
+2. A new folder called drupal-docker-compose will be created.
 You should cd into that:

 ```
 cd drupal-docker-compose